 In the run-up to Wimbledon, Serena Williams returned with a doubles debut after a year of rest and rehab.
 She tapped one of the sport’s most rapidly ascending stars, Tunisia’s Ons Jabeur, to serve as her partner in on-court battle.

-Although Jabeur is ranked No. 2 in the world, her brush with the GOAT launched her into a new level of international notoriety and propelled her first-ever Grand Slam final appearance.
+Although Jabeur went into Wimbledon ranked No. 2 in the world, her brush with the GOAT launched her into a new level of international notoriety and propelled her first-ever Grand Slam final appearance.
 Her affable appearances on and off the grass have garnered lots of attention, independent of her pristine play.

 Now, Jabeur takes on Kazakhstan’s Elena Rybakina in the quest to lift the Venus Rosewater Dish.

 So, who is Ons Jabeur?
 You’ve got questions, Boardroom has answers.